jayrodge/rag-a-thon2/README.md

 # Timeline of You: Comprehensive Career Analysis and Documentation

+Our project aims to revolutionize how professionals document, analyze, and showcase their career achievements, and a part of [Agentic RAG-A-THON](https://rag-a-thon-2.devpost.com/) submission that was organized by LlamaIndex in Palo Alto, CA, USA.
+View our [Devpost submission](post.com/software/timeline-of-you).

 This repository contains a FastAPI application that parses documents using a custom document parser LlamaParser and process it using Agent powered by Llama-index.

 ## Features